steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 ### Highlights

-- 🐘 weather.family uses Mastodon, a social media platform for posting updates and photos among family and family friends.
+- 💬 weather.family is an invite-only site for posting updates and photos among family and family friends.
+- 🐘 weather.family uses Mastodon, a social media platform.
 - 🚫 No ads, no tracking, no content algorithms, no one selling your data, no AIs training on your photos, etc.
 - 🔒 By default, your posts will only appear to others who also have accounts on weather.family (unless you change settings).
 - 📫 That's the gist.
 Now you just need an invite link!

 ### What apps can I use on my phone?

-There are many apps you can use with weather.family and Mastodon.
+You can use any Mastodon app with weather.family.
 Here are a few.

 iOS:
 - Mastodon (official app)